-Yandex and Uber to merge in Russia and five other countries
+Uber and Yandex to combine ride-hailing in Russia and beyond

 As of June, Yandex.Taxi had an annual run rate of 285 million rides and gross bookings of $1.01 billion, while Uber had 134 million rides and $566 million in bookings, the companies said.

-Yandex and Uber compete in Russia with rivals including Fasten-owned Rutaxi and Saturn, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen (VOWG_p.DE).
+Yandex and Uber compete in Russia with rivals including Fasten/Rutaxi, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen (VOWG_p.DE).

 Yandex.Taxi, which was founded in 2011, is active in 127 cities across the region.
 Uber, founded in 2009, is active in 16 cities in Russia and five cities in Azerbaijan, Belarus and Kazakhstan.
 Uber does not now operate in Armenia or Georgia.

-Following the closing of the deal, passengers will be able to continue to use either Yandex or Uber apps.
+Following completion of the deal, passengers will be able to continue to use either Yandex or Uber apps.
 The driver apps of the two companies will be integrated into a single app for greater efficiency, they said.

 Uber operates in nearly 600 cities worldwide.

-Reporting by Eric Auchard in Frankfurt and Anastasia Teterevleva in Moscow; Editing by Keith Weir
+Reporting by Eric Auchard in Frankfurt and Anastasia Teterevleva, Maria Kiselyova and Anna Pruchnicka in Moscow; Editing by Keith Weir